OnlineDynamic/Statistics-Fpp-Plugin/README.md

 # Advanced Stats Plugin for FPP

-This is the home of the Advanced Stats FPP Plugin Repo
+This is the home of the Advanced Stats FPP Plugin Repository

-The purpose of this FPP plugin is to allow the end user to ......
+The purpose of this FPP plugin is to provide comprehensive analytics and statistics tracking for your Falcon Player (FPP) system.

 ## Requirements

 - **FPP Version**: 9.0 or higher
--

 ## Features

+- 📊 **Real-time Statistics** - Monitor system performance as it happens
+- 📈 **Historical Analytics** - Track trends and patterns over time
+- 📝 **Detailed Logging** - Comprehensive logging of playlist and sequence activity
-- �🔌 **GPIO Integration** -
+- 🔌 **GPIO Integration** - Hardware button support for physical controls
 - ⚙️ **REST API** - Full programmatic control via HTTP endpoints

 ## Technical Requirements

-###
+### Git-based Installation

+The plugin supports automatic update checking when installed via git through FPP's Plugin Manager.

 ### Automatic Update Notifications